 In lieu of a final exam, students will form groups of three to present their final presentation.
 The analysis will use the rental data we collected early in the semester.
 All statistical analyses and regressions will be performed in Excel.
-Each group will summarize the monthly rent and two independent variables that were assigned to the group, perform a simple regression of monthly rent on each of the assigned independent variables, perform one multiple regression of monthly rent on the two assigned independent variables, perform the coefficient significance tests (1 in each simple regression, and 2 in the multiple regression), perform the two coefficient significance tests from the full multiple regression model for the assigned independent variables, perform a test of model significance on the final multiple regression model, interpret the adjusted coefficient of determination from the final multiple regression model, and interpret the coefficients of the assigned independent variables in the final multiple regression model.
+Each group will summarize the monthly rent and two independent variables that were assigned to the group, perform a simple regression of monthly rent on each of the assigned independent variables, perform one multiple regression of monthly rent on the two assigned independent variables, perform the coefficient significance tests (1 in each simple regression, and 2 in the multiple regression), perform the two coefficient significance tests from the full multiple regression model for the assigned independent variables, compare the coefficient tests for each assigned independent variable, perform a test of model significance on the final multiple regression model, interpret the adjusted coefficients of determination from the final multiple regression model, and interpret the coefficients of the assigned independent variables in the final multiple regression model.

+Evaluation

-Evaluation List details about how students will be graded for the course.
+List details about how students will be graded for the course.
 Include attendance and late assignment policies.